midl-dev/polkadot-k8s/README.md

 ### How to check your validator node is running ?

 * connect to your telemetry server and search for your node by name
-* look at alerts in the PANIC telegram channel
 * set up a websocket tunnel to your local host

 ```